mathe1/WhatsAllApp-Mod/README.md

 #### combined with this nice script

 I was inspired by the script [WhatsappTracker](https://github.com/electronixxx/WhatsappTracker) to improve the log to track a single contact.
+I [forked](https://github.com/mathe1/WhatsappTracker) this script now, because some things were changed in WhatsApp-code at least...